 Par-Bake the Dough:

 - Slide the shaped pizza dough onto a pizza peel or the back of a sheet pan using the parchment as a handle if needed.
 Open the oven and pull out the rack with the stone/pan.
 Slide the pizza dough onto the preheated pizza stone or back of the preheated pan.
 Sometimes the center puffs a bit during baking.
 Check the dough halfway through baking and if it has puffed in the center, use a knife to poke a small hole to let some of the steam out from under the pizza – use the knife to press it down to release the steam.
 Par-bake for 11-13 minutes or until the dough is golden brown around the edges and center.
 Remove from the oven.
 The parchment will be brittle at this point, and can be removed before baking the pizza.
 It may stick a little, so remove it carefully.
 Top the par baked crust with your favorite sauce or lemon basil pesto and toppings.
 Pictured is basil, mushrooms, artichokes, mozzarella, mixed Italian cheese and ripe green olives.
-To Freeze: The par baked crust may be frozen at this point.
+To Freeze (optional): The par baked crust may be frozen at this point.
 Allow the crust to cool completely, then store it in a freezer or plastic bag.
 Thaw at room temperature and carry on!

 Bake the Pizza: